 All items described are in good condition unless stated otherwise.
 As mentioned above, it is quite normal on antique vintage Lalique pieces to have a certain amount of bubbles or lines and small imperfections related to the manufacturing of the item and also a certain amount of scratches is expected due to their age.
 I would be happy to deal with any queries and explain the extent of these details about any of the items on display.

 There are various museums around the world exhibiting good collections of works by R Lalique and also in London, and it is always worth checking their websites.
 The major museum is the Gulbenkian Museum in Lisbon where one can see a great amount of his earlier works in jewellery and glassware.
 A good selection of pieces by R Lalique can also be seen at the Victoria&Albert Museum and at the Brighton Museum.

 The Hakone Museum in Japan is a very comprehensive museum displaying a wide range of his works.
 A new museum of Lalique glass was opened on 1st July 2011 in Wingen-sur-Moder in Alsace, which is the Lalique Museum , situated near the original factory, in a specially designed and newly constructed building to hold the collection.

-I ship Lalique worldwide from my office in London, using UPS service and all items can be tracked on their website, and are insured at full value.
+I ship Lalique worldwide from my office in London, I use UPS service where items can be tracked on their website and also other courier methods, all insured at full value.